CopticScriptorium/NAPS2017/ANNIS-tutorial.md

 norm & meta::annotation=/.*Krawiec.*/
 ```

-There's lots of fun stuff you can do with regular expressions:
+There's lots of fun stuff you can do with regular expressions and the ANNIS Query Language:
   * Find either circumstantial converters or focalizing converters: pos=/CCIRC|CFOC/
   * Find either form of the same verb: norm=/ⲥ[ⲟⲱ]ⲧⲙ/
   * Query for things following each other: To search for a copular pron sentence (a copula following a pronoun):  pos="PPERI" . pos="COP"